How to Stay Safe and Stoked as a Solo Woman Traveler

 I like creating road trip routes with stops every few hours to stretch, grab a snack and check in with someone, and I’ve also learned to pace myself.
 Just because I can drive for ten hours doesn’t mean I should, especially if I’m arriving at an unfamiliar campsite at night.
 Plus, an easy schedule means more time to enjoy myself and discover hidden gems, and isn’t that the whole point of a road trip?

 I also advise first-time solo campers to select locations in close proximity to dependable basecamps with hotels, guides and supplies.
 Plenty of spots in Utah meet this criteria, and the town of Moab is one of my personal favorites.
 Big Bend Campground boasts incredible views of the Colorado River, and dispersed camping (i.e., camping outside of designated campgrounds) is permitted on certain patches of public land 20 miles beyond Moab.
 While dispersed camping is often synonymous with solitude, these areas do not have services like toilets or running water, and cell reception is generally nonexistent.
 Before rattling down a washboarded dirt road, it’s best to check the BLM website to ensure you’re setting up in an area where dispersed camping is allowed, and following the rules regarding fires and disposal of human waste.
+(Read: "How to Poop in the Outdoors")

 I try to make reservations in advance, but sometimes I’ll wing it with campsites on more remote public lands, like Grand Staircase-Escalante National Monument.
 Still, checking reviews on booking websites and travel blogs gives you a better idea of what’s safe and clean, and the iOverlander app is a great resource for camping.
 I always download offline maps on my phone (both from Google and the Maps.Me app), but prior to leaving I still make a note of the nearest hospitals and gas stations, and I always send two close friends my itinerary.
 Once I’m on the road, I note areas with guaranteed cell service, I fill up on gas as often as possible and, if I’m going off the grid, I text a friend a GPS pin and a screenshot of my location on a map, which can easily be done from most smartphones.
+Know the information for search and rescue, and bring a spot device.
+Learn more about how you can support Utah’s local search and rescue teams with a Utah Search and Rescue Assistance card.

 2. Get the right gear